 Often-repeated folk remedies such as touching the tick with a lit cigarette might have worked to remove American dog ticks, but these days the most common ticks people encounter are blacklegged (deer) ticks and Lone Star ticks.
 In their adult stages, these two tick species attach with great tenacity — they insert their longer hypostomes (mouthparts) deeper into the dermis than American dog ticks, and their hypostomes come with more backward-pointing denticles (barbs).

 Deer ticks also secrete a cement-like substance that glues them into the skin of the host.
 When the ticks become filled with blood, they secrete enzymes that dissolve the glue, allowing the tick to detach.
 Attached nymphal-stage ticks are just too small to touch with a lit cigarette without risking a skin burn or making the tick vomit pathogens into the bite site.
 Nymphs also attach with great tenacity.

 Our testing staff at Tick Encounter have tried more than a dozen reportedly foolproof methods for tick removal, but pointy tweezers, like TickEase, that allow you to grab even poppy-seed-sized nymphs close to the skin have proven to be the most consistently reliable means of removing all species and stages of ticks safely.
 Even if the hypostome breaks, the germs that can make you sick are further back in the tick’s body: in the salivary glands and gut.

 If you want to get even with ticks, wear tick-repellent clothing they have to crawl over to get to you.
 They’ll die, and they probably won’t even get a chance to attach to you.

-Because one rarely knows exactly when a tick first penetrates the skin, especially on a youngster, prompt removal is essential in order to avoid the risk of Lyme disease or other tick-borne illnesses.
+Because one rarely knows exactly when a tick first penetrates the skin, especially on a youngster, prompt removal is essential in order to avoid the risk of Lyme disease or the more than 15 other tick-borne illnesses.